ropensci-archive/crminer/cran-comments.md

 ---

-This version includes fixes so that examples and tests are run using a temp directory.
-Some minor changes.
+This version includes fixes for tests that were failing.

 Thanks!
 Scott Chamberlain